"I cry to you, O Lord;

 apart, and crush its little head.
 Then they box it up and ship it to some lab in L.A.
 If it wasn't for God, I wouldn't be able

-to bear the thought, the pain, that this was my grandchild they treated this way....
+to bear the thought, the pain....
 I got to look at the butcher straight in the

 Out of the ashes of this tragedy, the Holy Spirit moved in the hearts of many people at Bethany Ministries.